gaseri/website/docs/en/teaching/materials/llvm-mesa.md

 ## Compiling the OpenCL programs with Clang

-For convenience, we will be compiling the OpenCL programs with standalone Clang from now on.
-An example OpenCL kernel that performs vector addition is:
+For convenience, we will be compiling the OpenCL programs with standalone Clang.
+An example OpenCL kernel that performs vector addition is as follows:

 ``` c
 __kernel void vector_add(__global const int *a, __global const int *b, __global int *c) {